CAs: Yeganeh Alimohammadi, Margalit Glasgow, Ben Heller, Bryan Zhu.

 Please follow the Stanford honor code.
 In this class, the following will be considered violations of the honor code:

-We understand that remote learning is difficult, and that this difficulty disparately impacts different people.
+We understand that there is an ongoing pandemic, among other things, and that this disparately impacts different people.
 If you are in a situation that makes the format of this class especially difficult for you, please reach out.
 We will do everything we can to make sure that the course works for you.

 Students who may need academic accommodations based on the impact of a disability should initiate the request with the Office of Accessible Education (OAE) and notify us as soon as possible at firstname.lastname@example.org.

 Below, find class-by-class resources, including videos, lecture notes, in-class agendas and exercises, and further reading.
-Lecture notes are lightly modified versions of Greg Valiant's notes from Fall 2019.
+All videos can be found on the YouTube playlist here.

-Classes that have not happened yet may have broken links and are subject to change.
+Classes that have not happened yet may have broken links or links to draft (last year's) materials, and are subject to change.